 Nature, free entertainment, old hippies, and cave bacon…

 I was headed to Colorado and decided to make a pit stop in St. Louis and check out the city for a few hours.
-After a few days I realized how much I loved this city.
-It had all the energy I missed about Chicago but 1/10th of the people, you could find parking, and not only were activities not ridiculously expensive, but many were free!
+After a few days had past I realized how much I loved this city.
+It had all the energy I missed about Chicago but 1/10th of the people.
+You could find parking and not only were activities not ridiculously expensive, but many were free!

 Day three was spent exploring.
 After roaming the art museum, the science center, the botanical gardens, and getting a closer look at the arch I headed to an area called the loop in university city.
 This is a strip of bars, restaurants, and hippie shops.
 After stopping in at Sunshine Daydream and a local smoke shop I set out on my mission of the night.